allthroughthenight/allthroughthenight.github.io/_posts/2022-02-01-more-networking-boards.md

 My previous [networking board]({{site.baseurl}}/2020/03/21/networking-board.html) was pretty good.
 It was space efficient, had a [pi-hole]({{site.baseurl}}/2020/01/31/ad-blocking.html) for ad-blocking, and overall did what it needed to.
 When I moved to a new place, I had more space to cover, and had to think of a new way to get connectivity everywhere.

 When I first made my networking board, I bought the Linksys WRT1900AC to install [OpenWRT](https://openwrt.org/).
-I was alwasy afraid of flashing the ROM and bricking it.
+I was always afraid of flashing the ROM and bricking it.
 Even though it's just downloading and having the router update, it still put me off.
 Thinking back, I'm not sure why it took me more than two years to do it, but after some internet issues I finally did.

 When I looked flashing and set-up [instructions](https://www.youtube.com/watch?v=GVjIOzErKcc), it was easier than I thought since I didn't have to load the ROM manually and I could just do it from my own computer.
 It took 15 minutes to flash the router, and another 30 minutes playing with settings.
 Once I was done connectivity was back, but I was still having issues connecting to the internet.